How Bot Detection Actually Works in Web Analytics (2026)

 Examples: GPTBot (OpenAI), ClaudeBot (Anthropic), Bytespider (ByteDance), Google-Extended, CCBot (Common Crawl), DeepSeekBot, GrokBot (xAI).

-The crawl-to-refer ratio tells the story.
-Google Search crawls 3 to 30 pages for every visit it sends you.
+The crawl-to-refer ratio tells the whole story.
+Google Search crawls 3 to 30 pages for every visit it sends back.
 That is a fair trade.
 ClaudeBot crawls 500,000 pages for every visit.
-That is resource extraction, not a partnership.
+That is not a partnership.
+That is your bandwidth being mined.

-Clickport's Bot Center breaks down AI bot traffic by intent category, so you can see exactly which AI companies are accessing your content, how often, and whether they are sending any traffic back.
-You can track AI search referral traffic separately in your sources panel to measure the actual value.
+The Bot Center splits AI bot traffic by intent group, so you can see which AI companies are reading your content, how often, and whether any of them send a visitor back.
+You can also track AI search referral traffic on its own in your sources panel, to measure what it is really worth to you.

 The Bot Center: seeing what others hide